mfg9313/remindme-laravel/README.md

 # RemindMe - Laravel Challenge

-Welcome to Nabitu take home challenge!
+Welcome to WeThrive Tech take home challenge!

 In this repository you will find API specification & scaffolding code for the web app named `RemindMe`.